Hansen0314/aurora_test/README.md

 If the terminal prints no error go to next step.

-**12+V**
+**+12VS**

-we can use this cmd to make 12v power on.
+we can use this cmd to make +12VS power on.

 ```bash
 gpio set 11
 ```

-You can get 12v at J54(aurora 100)-pin4 or J21(aurora 200)-pin1 by using a multimeter.and the pin's location you can view the [Extern-Interface-pinout](https://github.com/Hansen0314/aurora_test#extern-interface-pinout).
+and the pin's location you can view the [Extern-Interface-pinout](https://github.com/Hansen0314/aurora_test#extern-interface-pinout).You can get 12v at +12VS by using a multimeter.

-we can use this cmd to make 12v power off.
+we can use this cmd to make +12VS power off.

 ```bash
 gpio clear 11